How to Be a Great Code Reviewer With Tips and Best Practices

 Code authors play a pivotal role in the review process.
 Following best practices can significantly streamline reviews and enhance the quality of feedback.
 One of the most effective strategies is to use automated tools such as:

-These tools help catch common issues early, saving time for both authors and reviewers while allowing human reviewers to focus on more complex concerns.
+These tools enforce style guides and rules, helping catch common issues early and saving time for both authors and reviewers by automating routine checks.
+This allows human reviewers to focus on more complex concerns.

 Thorough self-review is another crucial practice.
-Authors should carefully examine their own code before submission to identify and address issues proactively, ensuring that no detail is overlooked.
+Authors should carefully examine their own code before submission to identify and proactively fix issues, ensuring that no detail is overlooked.
 Keeping changes small and incremental also makes the code easier to understand and improves the quality of feedback.
 In addition, authors should write with clarity, explain their intentions, and recognize the importance of peer review.

 Clear descriptions of the changes further strengthen the process, enabling reviewers to provide more accurate and constructive feedback.
-Together, these best practices form the foundation of an effective code review process.
+Together, these best practices are helpful for both authors and reviewers and form the foundation of an effective code review process.

 Thoroughly Review Your Changes